light13/vim_config/README.md

 This is my vim configure.
-I hope it's helpful.
+Hope it will be helpful.